 The following assumptions were used in valuing the liabilities and benefits under the plan.
 All actuarial assumptions are prescribed by Minnesota Statutes, the Legislative Commission on Pensions and Retirement (LCPR), or the Board of Trustees.
 These parties are responsible for selecting the assumptions used for this valuation.
-Unless noted otherwise, the assumptions prescribed are based on the last experience study dated June 27, 2019.
+Unless noted otherwise, the assumptions prescribed are based on the experience study dated June 27, 2019, and a review of inflation and investment assumptions dated June 29, 2023.
+An experience study for the 2018-2022 period was issued on June 29, 2023.
+This report recommended changes to economic and demographic assumptions, expected to be effective at a future date.
 The Allowance for Combined Service Annuity assumptions are based on an analysis completed by the LCPR actuary and documented in a report dated October 2016.

-Investment return 7.50% per annum (prescribed by Minnesota Statutes).
+Investment return 7.00% per annum (prescribed by Minnesota Statutes).
 Benefit increases after retirement 1.25% per annum.
 Salary increases Reported salary at valuation date increased according to the rate table, to current fiscal year and annually for each future year.
 Prior fiscal year salary is annualized for members with less than one year of service earned during the year.
 Inflation 2.25% per year.
 Payroll growth 3.00% per year.
 Mortality rates Healthy pre-retirement Pub-2010 General Employee Mortality Table adjusted for mortality improvements using projection scale MP-2021.
 Rates are multiplied by a factor of 1.07 for males and 0.98 for females.
 Healthy post-retirement Pub-2010 Healthy Retired General Mortality Table adjusted for mortality improvements using projection scale MP-2021.
 Male rates are multiplied by a factor of 1.02 and female rates are multiplied by a factor of 0.90.
 Disabled retirees Pub-2010 General/Teacher Disabled Retiree Mortality Table, adjusted for mortality improvements using projection scale MP-2021.
 Rates are set forward two years for males and set forward four years for females.
 Notes The Pub-2010 Employee Mortality Table as published by the Society of Actuaries (SOA) contains mortality rates for ages 18 to 80 and the annuitant mortality table contains mortality rates for ages 50 to 120.
 We have extended the annuitant mortality table as needed for members and beneficiaries younger than age 50 who are receiving a benefit by deriving rates based on the employee table and the juvenile table.
 Similarly, we have extended the employee table as needed for members older than age 80 by deriving rates based on the annuitant table.
 Retirement Members retiring from active status are assumed to retire according to the age-related rates shown in the tables.
 Members who have attained the highest assumed retirement age are assumed to retire in one year.
-Note that significant plan changes reflected in this report may result in behavior changes that are not anticipated in the current retirement rates.